-Check out a Pearl Harbor Skip the line Tour
+Sign up for the Pearl Harbor Skip the line Tour

 Before boarding the ferry, a park ranger will take a few minutes to talk to the scheduled group about what to expect.
-You will then be ushered into the Pearl Harbor Memorial Theater, to watch a 23 minute movie that highlights the history of Pearl Harbor, the attack, interviews of some vets, and expresses a message for the future.
+You will then be ushered into the Pearl Harbor Memorial Theater, to watch a 23 minute movie that highlights the history of Pearl Harbor, the attack, interviews of some vets, and a message for the future.

-Words can’t define the feeling that you’ll endure while standing on the bow of the ship, and staring up at the 16 inch 50 caliber guns that were powerful enough to accurately fire rounds at their targets up to 20 miles away.
+Words can’t define the feeling of standing on the bow of the ship, and staring up at the 16 inch 50 caliber guns that were powerful enough to accurately fire rounds at their targets up to 20 miles away.

-The tours are conducted on the upper deck not only give trivial information about the battleship, but also tell some heart felt stories of important moments that walk you through her history, including the surrender of Japanese leaders to General McArthur outside the ships control center.
+The tours are conducted on the upper deck and not only give trivial information about the battleship, but also tell some heartfelt stories of important moments that walk you through her history, including the surrender of Japanese leaders to General MacArthur outside the ship's control center.
 It’s a story worth hearing, not only for what took place, but the message and tone that was set going forward.

-The USS Missouri Battleship is located on Ford Island, which you’ll need to take a free shuttle ride to from the Pearl Harbor Visitors Center.
+The USS Missouri Battleship is located on Ford Island, which you’ll need to take a free shuttle ride to and from the Pearl Harbor Visitors Center.
 Tickets can be purchased ahead of time and recommended to be bundled with other attractions that you’ll be visiting.

-Purchase a Missouri Battleship Combo Tour
+Sign up for the Missouri Battleship Combo Tour

-One of the newest and fascinating attractions at Pearl Harbor is the Pacific Aviation Museum.
+One of the newest and more fascinating attractions at Pearl Harbor is the Pacific Aviation Museum.
 The museum is only a decade old, and already offers so much to see and explore!

 The Aviation Museum is not solely dedicated to Pearl Harbor history, but displays lots of different time periods, including an Emilia Earhart Exhibit.